Why Kim Kardashian Deleted Her Instagram Photo?

-Kim Kardashian has had her fair share of controversy over the past few months which caused her to shy off from social media.
+Kim Kardashian has had her fair share of controversy over the past few months which caused her to shy from social media.
 Her comeback was so eagerly awaited that when she deletes a photo it raises suspicion.

 Kim recently deleted an Instagram photo in which she was relaxing on a sofa while clad in fur.
-The Keeping Up With The Kardashians star did not reveal the reason why she deleted the snap but the fact that she did it raised concerns about her still being social media-shy since her sabbatical after being robbed in Paris.
+The Keeping Up With the Kardashians star did not reveal the reason why she deleted the snap but the fact that she did it raised concerns about her still being social media-shy since her sabbatical after being robbed in Paris.

 She's the Queen of selfies for a reason ???????????????? #KimKardashian pic.twitter.com/0MoyHo0F4n